BiAPoL/blog/johannes_mueller/anaconda_getting_started/Readme.md

 Conda will again ask you for your confirmation (`y` and `Enter`) to proceed with the installation.
 Other than that, you are now ready for some basic coding! 👍

-*Note*: When installing packages from behind a proxy server (e.g., from within the networks of large institutions or companies), you have to specify these proxy settings to conda.
+*Note*: When installing packages from behind a proxy server (e.g., from within the networks of university hospitals or companies), you have to specify these proxy settings to conda.
 To do so, locate the file `.condarc` on your computer.
 On Windows, it is typically located at `C:\Users\YourUserName\.condarc`.
 Open it with a text editor of your choice and add the following lines to the file:

 ```
 proxy_servers: